SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Teaching debate
 For the love of God, there are better motions than THW legalize weed to use as an example when teaching debate.
-However, when asked to pick a random motion to demonstrate a concept, this is the first motion that comes to mind.
+Hohen asked to pick a random motion to demonstrate a concept, this is the first motion that comes to mind.
 (Please have more relevant motions at hand before you start a matter session, it makes a huge difference in the illustration clarity of the lesson).
 - Most freshers don't know about the system of the black market, or the psychologies of druggies, so a drug debate can feel disconnected.
 - So when you teach mech and impacting it, it doesn't feel as real.
 If you used a parenting motion, children could easily understand mech and impacting when they relate to it.
 - Even flipping is easy to understand in a parenting motion, saying that constant reminders to study make you less studious.